clarity20/fasder/README.md

 open `sf pdf`   # interactively select a file matching pdf and launch `open`
 ```

-You should add your own aliases to fully utilize the power of fasder.
+You can add your own aliases to fully utilize the power of fasder.
 Here are
 some examples to get you started:

 ```sh